Being involved in the Philosophy Undergraduate Conference and the Reading Weekend are some of the highlights of my experience in Sheffield

 What made the University of Sheffield stand out for you?

-Something that I really liked was that there are no core modules.
 The Philosophy department is very flexible; it allows you to explore different interests and hence study what you like.
 In addition, and because of the educational system here, the course relies on you doing independent study, managing your time properly, and so on.
 I really appreciated that approach to the degree.

 What do you particularly enjoy about Philosophy?